jmanthony3/Archimedes/docs/research/luse-grad-literature-review/hassaniMechanicalAspects1980.md

 This implies that #residual-stress-distribution is a function of not the arc height alone, as industry seeks to do conventionally, but the distribution is also a function of shot density, $\rho$, velocity, $V$, radius, $R$, and hardness, $\bar{P}$. **However, these "stress-source" equations ignore elastic stress!**

-If a spherical model with quasi-static conditions into a spherical cavity (Fig. \ref{fig:cavity_model}) is used, then the residual stresses under impact sites that resist the bending and axial forces of the plate evaluates to Eq. \eqref{eq:residual_stress_distribution_with_elasticity}:
+If a spherical model with quasi-static conditions into a spherical cavity (Fig. \ref{fig:cavity_model}) is used, then the #residual-stresses under impact sites that resist the bending and axial forces of the plate evaluates to Eq. \eqref{eq:residual_stress_distribution_with_elasticity}:

 $$\begin{equation}
 	\frac{\sigma(z)}{Y} = \begin{cases}